Bengals and Raiders are trying to keep their seasons from slipping away - WTOP News

 Key injuries

 Raiders C Andre James (ankle) might not be able to play.
-G Dylan Parham (foot) could return after not playing the past two games. … Bengals WR Tee Higgins (quad) and OT Orlando Brown Jr. (knee) are day to day.
+G Dylan Parham (foot) could return after not playing the past two games. … Bengals WR Higgins (quad), RB Zack Moss (neck) and OT Orlando Brown Jr. (knee) were listed as doubtful.

 Series notes